compsocialscience/summer-institute/2022/korea/apply.md

 ## Eligibility

-Participation is restricted to Ph.D. students, postdoctoral researchers, and untenured faculty within 7 years of their Ph.D.
+Participation is restricted to graduate students (including both master and PhD students), postdoctoral researchers, and untenured faculty within 7 years of their Ph.D.
 However, there are no restrictions based on citizenship, country of study, or country of employment.
 About 15 participants will be invited.
 We welcome applicants from all backgrounds and fields of study, especially applicants from groups currently under-represented in computational social science.

 The Summer Institute aims to bring together computational social scientists across all levels of technical experience.
 Participants with less experience with social science research will be expected to complete additional readings in advance of the Institute, and participants with less experience coding will be supported by teaching assistants during the Summer Institute.